tomasHagos/Chat-Web-App/README.md

 ## favicon.oc file
 I used an open source image that I got from the internet as the favicon.
 I have attached the file.

-# Files folders

-I also attached the files folder.
-It contains all the files(images,html,..)

 # Others
 I made the servers to print certain informations to the console to see what's going on behind the scenes.